Slimane back in black as king of Paris fashion week | Malay Mail

 He turned the Invalides — where Napoleon rests in his tomb — into a giant shadowy nightclub, sending out 68 of his 72 models in looks hewn from a new deep midnight black he has been working on for the last nine months.

-The “Sultan of skinny” stayed true to his very personal style, with skinny ties, slinky black suits and leather jackets for both men and women.
+The “Sultan of skinny” stayed true to his very personal and sometimes polarising style, with skinny ties and slimline tightly-tailored black suits and leather jackets for both men and women.

-And the bulk of his models wore the black shades through which he sees the world.
-The message was clear.

-While some of her fans cried foul on social media, the Wall Street Journal’s critic Christina Binkley said Slimane has the Midas touch.
+While Philo’s fans also cried foul on social media, Wall Street Journal’s critic Christina Binkley said Slimane had the Midas touch.

-“When Slimane launched his thing at Saint Laurent, people hated on it,” she said.
+“When Slimane launched his thing at Saint Laurent, people hated it,” she said.

 “He just launched his thing at Celine — no less stark a brand reset — and there will be broad applause aside from a few careful critics.